 The tabs in this guide link readers to information about the Book Arts Collection in Special Collections; a list of printed works: scholarship, artists' works, how-to manuals, and the basic principles of bookbinding; a list of links to several artists' webpages and presentations of some of their own works that are in Special Collections; and a list of some popular artists' books in the collection.

 Several books in the list of references are available through the Libraries, and the rest are available from bookshops and online booksellers.
-Use the Prospector link in the Chinook catalog to find libraries that have copies of books that are not at CU Boulder.
+Use the Prospector link in the Library Catalog to find libraries that have copies of books that are not at CU Boulder.

 The reader may want to refer to the libguide about Bookbinding Structures.
 The guide includes a page of video tutorials that demonstrate some basic book structures that can be adapted for class assignments or artists’ books.
 There are, of course, many videos on the Internet that demonstrate how to make myriad book structures.

 Local and online art suppliers sell tools and materials for bookbinding and artists' book structures.